ayoola-moore/aws-cdk-sample/README.md

 Easytrip.mu is registered with cloud.mu and points to route53 via nameservers.

 ### Some manual configuration/Intervention are required.
 They include
-- Managing redundant certificates from certificate manager eg deletion
+- Managing host zone via Route53.
+Since the domain is currently managed via Route53.
+The app required a hostZoneId which is a done passed via context.

 - Managing WAF ipset for developers.

-### Resources that a retained during tear down
-- WAF Ipset
--
+This is done seperately from the cdk stack.
+The ipset arn is passed via cdk context.
+This is done in order to preserve the list of IPs during a tear or a rebuild process

 The `cdk.json` file tells the CDK Toolkit how to execute your app.